 The projects under the scheme tackle child obesity through activities that focus on eating and physical activity, making a difference in three environments where children spend their time: home, school and street.

-Over this two-year programme, we want to test this layered approach and explore four things:
+Over this five-year programme, we want to test this layered approach and explore four things:

 Each of the five partners are bringing their own expertise and solutions to Faraday:

 Alexandra Rose Charity believes that enabling people to access fresh fruit and veg is vital to tackle childhood obesity.
 With calories from unhealthy food being three times cheaper than from healthy food, its Rose Vouchers for Fruit & Veg scheme is supporting families with young children on a low income to buy fruit and veg in local markets so they can get a healthy start in life.